whostolemyhat/helo/notes/helo.md

 ```
 service supervisor restart
 ```

+Supervisor runs your programme when your server starts, and makes sure it starts up if you restart your server.

+You should now be able to visit your server IP address and see the JSON response!

 ## conclusion
 docs lacking - had to google a fair amount (and came across brson's detailed notes, which ended up being exactly what I was doing!)